Susukkekki/DeepUnderstandingOfDeepLearning/doc/README3.md

 So it's higher than the devset.

-The accuracy is higher than the deficit for the unique value data sets, but it's not quite up to 100 percent accuracy.
+The accuracy is higher than the devset for the unique value data sets, but it's not quite up to 100 percent accuracy.

 I encourage you after this video, I encourage you to go back to the function that creates the data sets and swap the commented and uncommented lines, as we discussed before.